International Council for Science (ICSU) World Data System (WDS)

 - Foster compliance to agreed-upon data standards and conventions

 - Provide mechanisms to facilitate and improve access to data and data products

 WDS strives to become a worldwide community of excellence for scientific data, with searchable common data directories and catalogs, which ensures the long-term stewardship and provision of quality-assessed data and data services to the international science community.

-The ICSU WDS replaces the former World Data Centers (WDC), a transition from existing stand-alone services to a common globally interoperable distributed data system that incorporates emerging technologies and new scientific data activities.
-ESDIS is a proud new member of the ICSU WDS since January, 2013.
+The ICSU WDS replaced the former World Data Centers (WDC) in 2009, a transition from previously existing stand-alone services to a common globally interoperable distributed data system that incorporates emerging technologies and new scientific data activities.
+ESDIS has been a Network Member of the ICSU WDS since January, 2013.
 As a Network Member, ESDIS is an umbrella body representing the Distributed Active Archive Centers (DAACs), most of which are Regular Members of ICSU WDS.
 In 2018, ICSU and the International Social Science Council merged to form the International Science Council.

 Committee on Earth Observation Satellites (CEOS)